Resource theory of heat and work with non-commuting charges: Introduction

 In the present paper, we formulate a resource theory of quantum thermodynamics with multiple conserved quantities, where the system and bath a priori are arbitrary in size.
-We adhere to the asymptotic regime where a system of many non-interacting particles with multiple conserved quantities or charges interacts with a bath.
-Here the resource-free states are the generalized Gibbs states (GGS), also known as the complete-passive states, and the allowed operations are the (average) entropy-preserving operations.
-The thermodynamic resource is quantified by the Helmholtz free entropy.
-Clearly, the entropy-preserving operations cannot create thermodynamic resource in the resource-free GGSs.
+We adhere to the asymptotic regime where a system of many non-interacting particles with multiple conserved quantities or charges interacts with a bath. \zk{It is discussed in \cite{Lostaglio2017} that in the resource theory of thermodynamics with multiple non-commuting conserved quantities, complete passivity and maximum entropy principle lead to incompatible sets of resource free states.
+Here we choose the maximum entropy principle, that is the resource-free states are the generalized Gibbs states (GGS), and allowed operations are the (average) entropy and (average) charge preserving operations.} The thermodynamic resource is quantified by the Helmholtz free entropy.
+Clearly, the entropy and charge preserving operations cannot create thermodynamic resource in the resource-free GGSs.
 For any quantum state, we associate a vector with entries of the average charge values and entropy of that state.
 We call the set of all these vectors the phase diagram of a system.
-The concept of phase diagram in the present sense was originally pioneered in \cite{Sparaciari2016} for a system with energy as the only conserved quantity of the system where it has been shown that the phase diagram is a convex set.
-Generalization of the seminal results of \cite{Sparaciari2016} to the case of multiple, in general non-commuting charges in the subject of the present paper.
-For an individual system with multiple charges the phase diagram is not necessarily convex, however, interestingly for a composition of two or more systems, the phase diagram is convex.
-Moreover, for a composition of large enough systems, for any point on the phase diagram, there is a state with a tensor product structure.
+The concept of phase diagram in the present sense was originally pioneered in \cite{Sparaciari2016} for a system with energy as the only conserved quantity of the system where it has been shown that the phase diagram is a convex set. \aw{This terminology is motivated by traditional thermodynamics, where the phase diagram is a multi-dimensional map of the equilibrium states of a system according to the temperature and other relevant intensive or extensive quantities (such as pressure, volume, particle concentrations, etc).
+The difference here is that we also allow non-equilibrium states, effectively decoupling the entropy from the dynamical parameters.
+The seminal results of \cite{Sparaciari2016} were generalized to multiple \emph{pairwise commuting} conserved quantities by the present authors \cite{Bera2017}, and the further generalization to the case of multiple, in general non-commuting charges is the subject of the present paper.} For an individual system with multiple charges the phase diagram is not necessarily convex.
+Interestingly, however, for a composition of two or more systems, the phase diagram becomes convex.
+Moreover, for a composition of large enough systems, for any point in the phase diagram, there is a state with tensor product structure that realises it.
 This implies that from the macroscopic point of view it is enough to consider states of a composite system with tensor product structure.
 This is an important feature when we study a traditional thermodynamics set-up considering only tensor product states, and it does not affect the generality of the laws of thermodynamics which only depend on the macroscopic properties of a state rather than the state itself.
-Given the entropy-preserving operation as the allowed operations, the (generalized) phase diagram fully characterizes the thermodynamic transformations of the states and the role of thermodynamic resources in such processes.
+We find that given the entropy and charge preserving operations as the allowed operations, the (generalized) phase diagram fully characterizes the thermodynamic transformations of the states and the role of thermodynamic resources in such processes.
 We further extend our study to situations where the system and bath become correlated after initially being independent.
-In such a case we use the conditional entropy instead of the entropy, to express the phase diagram and derive the laws of quantum thermodynamics when the final state exhibits system-bath correlations.
+In such a case we use the conditional entropy instead of the entropy, to express the phase diagram and derive the laws of quantum thermodynamics when the final state exhibits \aw{possible} system-bath correlations.